deep-security/chef-agent/README.md

 1. Add each cookbook you want to use as a [```git submodule```](http://git-scm.com/docs/git-submodule).
 1. Create a symbolic link to the recipe at the top level of the new repo (```ln -s clone/recipe recipe```).

-This will keep each of the customer cookbook in its own git repo but allow you to point OpsWorks to one place.
+This will keep each of the customer cookbook in its own git repository but allow you to point OpsWorks to one place.

-## How to contribute

-We're always open to PRs from the community.
-To submit one:

-1. Fork the repo.
-1. Create a new feature branch.
-1. Make your changes.
-1. Submit a PR with an explanation of your changes or additions.

-We'll review and work with you to make sure that the fix gets pushed out quickly.
-For further help, please contact the Trend Micro open source support team at deepsecurityopensource@trendmicro.com.

 ## Support